-Since Margaret Dobson moved herself and her children to the castle, much has changed; though maintaining, running and restoring the castle remains very much a family affair.
+Since Margaret Dobson moved herself and her children to the castle in 1979, much has changed; though maintaining, running and restoring the castle remains very much a family affair.

 Extended Dobson Family